MaksymSharinDev/strive-apr21-M3D7/README.md

 #strive-apr21-M3D7
-rushing "not double" homework during a lesson with Rabia
+rushing "not doable" homework during a lesson with Rabia

 ![](docs/preview.gif)